AA Liberal Arts

 Students should consult with their advisor for help in selecting from the many varied course offerings.
 Electives can be chosen to form a specialization in business or public service administration.
 Certain courses may be important in the development of an upper-division major.
 Students at Petrocelli College are permitted to take select electives as part of the AA undergraduate program from varied course offerings including: cybersecurity, health and human resources, general science, data analytics, digital media, business, public administration, applied technology and more.

 Each college program has identified outcome measures that indicate whether students are successful in meeting the specific outcomes for the program.
-The following are outcome measures that will be assessed for the AA program at Petrocelli College:
+The following are outcome measures that will be assessed for the AA program:

 - Communication: An FDU graduate will demonstrate the ability to effectively communicate in oral and written form using technology as a tool to enhance presentations when appropriate.